Reasonable Adjustments

 Information for healthcare staff

-We are trying to ensure that when people with a learning disabilty attend a healthcare environment that staff are aware if they need to make reasonable adjustments for them.
+We are trying to ensure that when people with a learning disability attend a healthcare environment that staff are aware if they need to make reasonable adjustments for them.

 To do this we are developing a way of putting something on a person's health record which shows that reasonable adjustments may need making.
 We call this a 'reasonable adjustment flag' and any organisations that are providing care would be able to see the flag, to ensure reasonable adjustments are continued no matter the healthcare environment they may attend.

 Easy read information is available about the importance of sharing information about your support needs.
-Click here to open the easy read document.
+View this easy read document.

 What digital flagging means for patients